-Tattoos: Tattoos must not be visible.
+Tattoos: Tattoos must not be visible above the collar.

 Jewelry: Wedding band or rings and/or engagement ring are acceptable.
 One earring per ear is allowed and should be small enough and of an appearance so as not to interfere with equipment or patient care.
-Visible skin ornamentation/jewelry as identified in Campus/Classroom Dress Code policies is not acceptable.
+Visible skin ornamentation/ jewelry as identified in Campus/Classroom Dress Code policies is not acceptable.